Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 First, let's set up a virtual environment and install Streamlit:

 1. Create a project folder named `streamlit_project`.
+Create this outside of your

 2. Open the folder in **VSCode** (recommended) or any IDE of your choice.